CONNECT NEC 2040 & NEC Capital Investment Plan (FY26-30)

-The Northeast Corridor – both the NEC main line and connecting corridors to Harrisburg, PA; Spuyten Duyvil, NY; and Springfield, MA – supported over 800,000 daily trips before the coronavirus pandemic on eight commuter railroads and Amtrak’s intercity services.
+The Northeast Corridor – both the NEC main line and connecting corridors to Harrisburg, PA; Spuyten Duyvil, NY; and Springfield, MA – supports nearly 628,000 daily weekday trips on eight commuter railroads and Amtrak’s intercity services.
 These services connect eight states and the District of Columbia on infrastructure segments with four different owners.
 The Northeast Corridor Commission convenes the NEC’s key stakeholders in state government, commuter agencies, the federal government, and Amtrak.

 Operators